-Beyond our lead target, MORF-057, we are using our MInT Platform to advance a broad pipeline of preclinical programs across a variety of therapeutic areas, all of which aim to harness the potential of inhibition or activation of an integrin receptor.
-Additional wholly-owned programs have advanced near to or into the lead optimization phase of discovery.
-We presented positive preclinical data from our $\alpha\nu\beta8$ program at the American Association for Cancer Research Annual Meeting in April 2021, demonstrating anti-tumor activity in checkpoint refractory cancer models and we are continuing our focus on advancing our $\alpha\nu\beta8$ program.
-We also have additional research stage programs ongoing against fibronectin integrin targets in pulmonary hypertensive diseases including pulmonary arterial hypertension (PAH) and other therapeutic areas.
-Integrins are known to promote cell proliferation, survival, hypertrophic growth and fibrosis, which are key elements in the progression of PAH.
+Beyond our lead molecule, MORF-057, we are using our MInT Platform to advance a broad pipeline of preclinical programs across a variety of therapeutic areas, all of which aim to harness the potential of inhibition or activation of an integrin receptor.
+Additional wholly-owned programs have advanced to the lead optimization phase of discovery.
+We presented positive preclinical data from our $\alpha\nu\beta8$ program at the American Association for Cancer Research Annual Meeting in April 2021.
+Based on the data we have generated to date and the potential role of TGF- β in treating myelofibrosis, we have nominated MORF-088, a selective small molecule inhibitor of $\alpha\nu\beta8$, as a development candidate for myelofibrosis.
+Further pre-clinical research is ongoing with MORF-088 in the treatment of myelofibrosis to create a robust translational plan to efficiently measure if this mechanism will be effective in patients.
+We also have an additional research stage program ongoing against $\alpha5\beta1$ in pulmonary hypertensive diseases, including pulmonary arterial hypertension, or PAH.
+We have determined that $\alpha5\beta1$ promotes cell proliferation, survival, hypertrophic growth and fibrosis, which are key elements in the progression of